When connections break down

-Dr. Finger received her MD from Cornell University.
-She completed an internship in Internal Medicine at Massachusetts General Hospital, followed by residency in Neurology at Massachusetts General Hospital and Brigham and Women’s Hospital in Boston.
+Dr. Finger, a neurologist at St. Joseph's Parkwood Institute, received her MD from Cornell University.
+She completed an internship in Internal Medicine at Massachusetts General Hospital, followed by residency in Neurology at Massachusetts General Hospital and Brigham and Women's Hospital in Boston.
 Her research focuses on understanding the cognitive, neural, and genetic substrates of abnormal decision-making, emotion and social behavior.
 Using a variety of different diagnostic techniques and modalities, the research program investigates the cognitive and neural systems affected in patients with Frontotemporal Dementia, related disorders and their at-risk family members.

 - Do anti-inflammatory medications reduce the risk of dementia or slow the rate of decline?